Updated: 2022/Sep/29

 of SQLite.

-SQLITE_CONFIG_PCACHE and SQLITE_CONFIG_GETPCACHE These options are
+SQLITE_CONFIG_PCACHE and SQLITE_CONFIG_GETPCACHE

-for backwards compatibility but are now no-ops.
+They are retained for backwards compatibility but are now no-ops.

-with the SQLITE_ENABLE_SQLLOG pre-processor macro defined.
-The
+SQLITE_ENABLE_SQLLOG pre-processor macro defined.
+The first

-first argument should be a pointer to a function of type
+argument should be a pointer to a function of type

 void(*)(void*,sqlite3*,const char*, int).
 The second should be